 What would the Hebrews have done if the test had failed?
 Daniel's intentions have often been misunderstood.
 In his proposal to Melzar, he made no promise that if the test failed, he and the others would begin taking the king's food and wine.
 In fact, he had unalterably purposed in his heart to shun anything that would defile him, and he was prepared to remain true to his conscience even at the cost of his own life.
-Daniel said, "As thou seest, deal with thy servants" (verse 13).
-In other words: "If we look good, then perhaps you will consider giving us the food we want.
+Daniel said, "As thou seest, deal with thy servants" (v.
+13).
+In other words, "If we look good, then perhaps you will consider giving us the food we want.
 If we look worse or no better than the others, then perhaps you will decide to withhold the pulse."
 But he quite deliberately did not add, "And we will eat whatever you provide."
-If the test had failed, he and the others would probably have gone on a hunger strike.
-They simply would have refused the fare set before them.
+If the test had failed, he and the others would probably have refused the fare set before them.
 But they would not have suffered much hunger.
 As rebels against the king's policy, they would have been quickly executed.

 Purpose of the Test

 The test was not a test of God's will.
 From Scripture, Daniel already knew God's will concerning the king's food and drink.
 Yet how often are we prompted by dissatisfaction with what Scripture says into seeking additional guidance!
 Indeed, we accept guidance that is easily manipulated by the evil one—guidance from circumstances, feelings, or the advice of people posing either as more spiritual or as not too spiritual.
-Then when we go off in the wrong direction, we think that just because God does not stop us cold in our tracks, we have His approval and leading.
+Then when we go off in the wrong direction, we think that just because God does not put up a roadblock, we have His approval and leading.

 What then was the purpose of the test?
 The test was simply an effort to gain his master's cooperation.
 He was doubtful about helping the four Hebrews, so they allayed his doubts by showing him that he was at no risk.
 Their appearance after eating a diet of vegetables would be exactly what the king wanted.